Last Updated on

 “When I first met with the team for the initial briefing, I told them that I was a big fan of conflict” she recalls with a smile.

-The First Workshop: Defining the Goals
+1st Workshop: Defining the Goals

-The prospect of a workshop based on qualities and talents immediately created a complaisant and creative atmosphere.
+The prospect of a workshop based on qualities and talents immediately created a comfortable and creative atmosphere.
 From the start, the five participants were able to completely engage in the workshop without hesitation or prejudice.

 Firstly, Schmuckli used a technique known as appreciative inquiry to brainstorm possible goals.
 Questions like: